g6947566/study-timer-api-capstone/README.md

 #### Landing Page
 * As a User I want to manage my time and mood to study better
 * As a User I want to be recommended the best duration of time to study base on my past study habits
-* As a User I want to be recmmended the best days to study based on the weather condition
+* As a User I want to be recommended the best days to study based on the weather condition
 * As a user I want a timer to manage my stress from Time
-* As a user I want to divde my time into manageable parts to reduce anxiety from deadline.